Performance of the Electromagnetic Pixel Calorimeter Prototype EPICAL-2: The prototype

 \subsection{ALPIDE chip and readout}

 The ALPIDE chips have a size of \SI[product-units=power]{30 x 15}{\mm}, consisting of a matrix of $1024 \times 512$ pixels of area \SI[product-units=power]{29.24 x 26.88}{\micro\m}.
 The readout is hit-driven and each double column of pixels is read out via a priority encoder.
-The data leaves the ALPIDE through either a 40~MHz byte-wide CMOS interface or a high speed serial interface with up to 1.2~Gbps line rate.
+The ALPIDE sensors are supplied with 1.9~V, and the typical current per sensor is 75-100~mA.
+They are connected via a 40~MHz clock input, a bidirectional control signal and a 1.2 Gbps encoded HSDATA output.
+The internal signal peaking time is 2~$\mu$s.

-A schematic overview of the readout system is shown in Fig.~\ref{fig:readout}.
-Twelve layer cables from each side of \epical are connected to an interface board using ZIF connectors (see Fig.~\ref{fig:design}).
-The interface board segments the 12 modules in three groups, each with two local regulators (1.8~V ALPIDE analogue and digital power) and a SAMTEC FireFly link for connecting the eight 1.2~Gbps HS-datalines and the shared clock and control lines to the FPGA-based RUv2 (Readout Unit, v2 \cite{8824419,RUv2}).
+A schematic overview of the readout system is shown in figure~\ref{fig:readout}.
+Twelve layer cables from each side of \epical are connected to an interface board using ZIF connectors (see figure~\ref{fig:design}).
+The interface board segments the 12 modules in three groups, each with two local regulators (1.9~V ALPIDE analogue and digital power) and a SAMTEC FireFly link for connecting the eight 1.2~Gbps HS-datalines and the shared clock and control lines to the FPGA-based RUv2 (Readout Unit, v2 \cite{8824419,RUv2}).
 The RUv2 is connected via a GBT \cite{Moreira:2009pem} fibre optic link to a previous design iteration of the readout unit (RUv0), which emulates the Common Readout Unit \cite{Mitra:2016tfb} widely used in the ALICE experiment.
 Both RUv0 are connected to a PC via a USB3 connection.